x01Jin/discord-games-launcher/docs/user/getting-started.md

 1. Find your desired game in the search results
 2. Click the **"Add to Library"** button
 3. The button changes to **"In Library"** (green)
-4. The launcher generates a dummy executable in the background
+4. The launcher copies a pre-built template and adds the game instantly

-**Note:** This may take a few seconds the first time as the dummy executable is created.
+**Note:** This happens nearly instantly - the dummy executable is created by copying a template, not compilation.

 ### Step 3: Go to Your Library